Communication station - a configuration dialogue box

 PRM1, PRM2 - names of parameters

-The communication process obtains new values by a periodic polling of stations.
+The communication process obtains new values by periodic polling of stations.

-- Delay [Hours:Minutes:Seconds] - after executing a request, the time of the next request is calculated as the sum of the current time and Delay parameter.
+- Delay [Hours:Minutes:Seconds] - after executing a request, the time of the next request is calculated by adding the Delay parameter to the current time.

 The settings of Delay 0:0:0 is forbidden for any other priority than the lower one (0), because there is a possibility that other stations never can use the communication.

-Some communication protocols allow to set the real time into a device.
+Some communication protocols allow setting the real-time into a device.
 To enable the real-time setting, check the Enable option and enter the period in the form of Hours:Minutes:Seconds, which determines the time of the next station synchronization (it works similarly to Delay parameter for polling).
-If the communication protocol does not support the time synchronization of station, the request is ignored.
+If the communication protocol does not support the time synchronization of the station, the request is ignored.

 A priority is assigned to each station.
 It solves the potential conflicts of the access to communication medium (line) - Polling priority option.
-For station, there is possible to define one of the five priority levels:
+For the station, it is possible to define one of the five priority levels:

 - 0 - minimum priority

 When using the protocols that support sending the values with the timestamps, the timestamps are to be replaced by the current time of the D2000 system (time of the computer with the running process D2000 KOM).